 So instead, I now chop the second half of tomatoes and add them to the blended mix.
 To make thicker salsa, before chopping I place those tomatoes in a colander and give them a good squeeze to press out some of their juice.
 Then chop them up, along with the onion and chilis.

-Everything is mixed together in a bowl and seasoned with salt.
+Mix everything together in a bowl and seasoned with salt.

 If the mixture is still warm, allow to cool before adding the final ingredients: lime juice and cilantro.